 The Spanish car maker has already committed to building a new Nissan Qashqai rival at its Barcelona plant from next year.
 It has also shown the 20V20 concept, which hints at a larger SUV model to sit at the top of the line-up.

-However, Seat is also known to have put an Ibiza-based crossover through customer clinics, and chairman Jürgen Stackmann says such a car could beat Audi’s long-rumoured Q1 baby SUV and Volkswagen’s Polo-based Taigun to market.
+However, Seat is also known to have put an Seat Ibiza-based crossover through customer clinics, and chairman Jürgen Stackmann says such a car could beat Audi’s long-rumoured Q1 baby SUV and Volkswagen’s Volkswagen Polo-based Volkswagen Taigun to market.

 “Nobody has told us we can’t be the first to bring the small crossover to showrooms,” said Stackmann.
 “Our car is much better than when we showed it to some people last year.